MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/production-control/batch-attributes.md

 # required metadata

 title: Batch attributes
-description: This article provides information about batch attributes.
+description: This topic provides information about batch attributes.
 Batch attributes are characteristics of raw materials and finished products that make up inventory batches.
-The article also explains how to assign batch attributes, and how you can search on them when you reserve batches.
+The topic also explains how to assign batch attributes, and how you can search on them when you reserve batches.
 author: YuyuScheller
 manager: AnnBe
-ms.date: 06/20/2017
+ms.date: 11/03/2017
 ms.topic: article
 ms.prod:
 ms.service: dynamics-ax-applications